opusonesolutions/asciigraf/README.rst

     >>> ['NodeA', 'NodeB']

-Networkx provides tools to attach data to nodes and edges, and asciigraf leverages these in a number of ways; in the example below you can see that asciigraf uses this to attach a ``x, y`` position tuple to each node indicating where on the *(x, y)* plane each node starts ( *0,0* is at the top-left).
-It also attaches a ``length`` attribute to each edge which matches the number of characters in that edge, as well as a list of positions for each character an edge
+Networkx provides tools to attach data to graphs, nodes and edges, and asciigraf leverages these in a number of ways; in the example below you can see that asciigraf uses this to attach a ``x, y`` position tuple to each node indicating the line/col position of each node ( *0,0* is at the top-left).
+It also attaches a ``length`` attribute to each edge which matches the number of characters in that edge, as well as a list of positions for each character an edge.
+In addition, the input data is attached as a graph attribute ``ascii_string`` for reference.

 .. code:: python